Last reviewed 15 March 2021

 Student wellbeing is a priority for every school and college – it’s OK to ask for help if you need it.
 If you’d rather speak to someone you don’t know, you could call the Childline or The Mix helplines.

-We know the last few months have been unexpected and full of challenges.
+We know the last year has been unexpected and full of challenges.
 There has been a lot going on with a global pandemic, Black Lives Matter and other issues affecting many young people.

 Going back to school or college is a key milestone.
 Try to see it as an exciting opportunity to get back to some kind of normality and an important step towards your future.